Which anatomical term refers specifically to the front (anterior)... | Channels for Pearson+

 Multiple Choice

-Which anatomical term refers specifically to the front (anterior) region of the trunk where the stomach is located?
+Which anatomical term refers specifically to the front (anterior) region of the trunk in the sagittal view of the male pelvis?

 A